techboyg5/Scratch-Archive-1/CONTRIBUTING.md

 ## Additionally...

 * Sadly, I do not take donations yet.
 Look out in the future for that!
 * Any bugs/glitches/other issues?
-Open a new issue.
+Open a new issue in the "Issues" tab up top, or discuss it in the "Discussions" tab.
 * Have any more Scratch mods/versions?
-Open a new issue as well, or create a fork with the mod or version (see above).
+Open a new issue or discuss it as well, or create a fork with the required files to run the mod or version (see above).